Vaal uprising

-The Vaal uprising was a period of popular revolt in black townships in apartheid South Africa, beginning in the Vaal Triangle on 3 September 1984.
+The Vaal uprising was a period of popular revolt in black townships in apartheid-era South Africa, beginning in the Vaal Triangle on 3 September 1984.
 Sometimes known as the township revolt and driven both by local grievances and by opposition to apartheid, the uprising lasted two years and affected most regions of the country.
-The government of P. W. Botha did not succeed in curbing the violence until after it imposed a national state of emergency in June 1986.
+The National Party-led government under P. W. Botha failed to curb the violence until after it imposed a national state of emergency in June 1986.

 The uprising began on 3 September in the Vaal Triangle, an industrial region south of Johannesburg, where the local Vaal Civic Association had organised a stay-away to protest rent increases.
 In the deadliest day of protesting since the 1976 Soweto uprising, there were an estimated 300 injuries and 29 fatalities, some of whom were black local councillors executed by protestors.
 Over the next year, civic associations and student organisations carried the riots to other areas of the country.
 From late 1984, in what marked a new phase of united mass action in opposition politics, protestors received support from the emerging trade union movement, including from the Federation of South African Trade Unions.

 A primary target of the violence in townships were black local councillors, newly empowered by the Black Local Authorities Act.
 Also targeted were others viewed as collaborators of the apartheid system, such as black policemen, informants, and even school principals.
 A considerable number of those killed during the uprising were killed by protestors in acts of vigilante justice, including in some cases by necklacing, although many others were killed by state security forces or by rival vigilantes.
 Opposition to black local authorities constituted an intersection between local and socioeconomic grievances, on the one hand, and broad opposition to apartheid, on the other.